 Well it’s been a while since I last wrote one of these, but I am bursting to share something.
 I did something this week which I had thought I would never do and now I am so pleased that I have!
 I purchased a new toy and some cocoa beans and set to work.
 I had to work a little creatively but I am amazed that my first attempt produced something that I am very pleased with.
 You’ll not find ‘Bean to Brownies’ on my website yet, but email me and I will make them for you!

-At first I had dismissed the whole idea of making chocolate from beans for brownies as a bit of a faff.
-But after to speaking to a chocolatier friend of mine I was inspired me to give it a go.
+At first, I had dismissed the whole idea of making chocolate from beans for brownies as a bit of a faff.
+But after speaking to a chocolatier friend of mine I was inspired to give it a go.
 I already knew the basics, you get some beans, roast them, shell them, nib them and finally grind them.
-So I bought a grinder (commonly known as a conche to those in the chocolate trade), some Grenadan cocoa beans and some deodorised cocoa butter to help the process along.
-I armed myself with some other pretty rudimentary equipment, a chopping board, a wine bottle and a hair dryer.
+So I bought a grinder (commonly known as a conche to those in the chocolate trade), some Grenadan cocoa beans, and some deodorised cocoa butter to help the process along.
+I armed myself with some other pretty rudimentary equipment, a chopping board, a wine bottle, and a hairdryer.
 Probably not what you were expecting me to list but I’m sure I can refine the process along the way.

 It’s a simple process, more time consuming and messy than anything else.
 For my first test I weighed 500g of cocoa beans.
 I preheated my fan oven to 130 C. Laid the beans in a single layer on a baking tray and placed them in the centre of the oven and roasted for 20 minutes, giving the tray a little shake half way through.
 At this stage I won’t understand how the temperature and time will affect the flavour of the beans, I just needed to make sure that they were clean enough from roasting at this stage.

 I left the beans to cool overnight and was delighted when the shells began to gently crackle as they cooled and split, this also helps to make the shells easier to remove.